vdaas/vald/docs/overview/architecture.md

 ## Data Flow

+This section describes the data flow inside Vald and how Vald's vector indexes are stored.
-In this section, we will explain the data flow in Vald which is the most important for users.
+This is the most important part for the users to understand Vald.

 ### Insert